Skip to main content

 Cell therapies focus on replacing your “autologous” (own) tissues or cells with new, healthy ones.
 The doctor generally recommends one of two types of stem cell therapy, including:

 • Minimally Manipulated Adipose Tissue Transplant (MMAT).
 This procedure includes the transplantation of adipose tissues to reconstruct different areas.
-MMAT can involve transplanting multiple locations, which can be easily performed in the same procedure.
+MMAT can involve transplanting multiple locations, which can be easily performed using the same method.

 • Bone Marrow Concentrate (BMAC).
 This method replaces the affected cells from your bone marrow.